oilandsugar/staticpinpatchmtl/content/apply/_index.en.md

 Applications are free, the price of the tables will range between 55$ and 80$ depending on their size and features.

 The final selection of artists will be made based on the quality, diversity and quantity of pins and patches proposed.
-You have until March 1st to apply, selected artists will be contacted by email soon after.
+You have until March 1st to apply.
+Selected artists will be contacted by email soon after.

 #### Notes: